analysys/ans-ios-sdk/README.md

-# Argo iOS SDK
+# Analysys iOS SDK

 ========

-This is the official iOS SDK for Argo.
+This is the official iOS SDK for Analysys.

 ## Learn More